The major historic monuments in FranceThis

 the tenth century chapel of St. Michel de l'Aiguilhe in Le Puy, to the

-their decorative mediaeval stonework, and countless small village
+their decorative medieval stonework, and countless small village

-churches, the area is rich in monuments dating from mediaeval
+churches, the area is rich in monuments dating from medieval

 visitors go down into a perfect replica of the original caves, which